Act Governing Food Safety and Sanitation

 Article 42

-The regulations governing the examination, testing and control measures and other matters to be complied with referred to in the preceding article shall be prescribed by the central competent authority.
+The regulations governing the verification, analysis, and control measures and other matters to be complied with referred to in the preceding article shall be prescribed by the central competent authority.

 Article 42-1

-In order to safeguard food safety and sanitation and effectively stem illicit behaviour of businesses, the police agency shall dispatch its personnel to assist the competent agency.
+In order to safeguard food safety and sanitation and effectively stem illicit behavior of businesses, the police agency shall dispatch its personnel to assist the competent authority.

 Article 43

-The competent authority shall keep strictly confidential the particulars of, and may grant reward to, anyone informing against foods, food additives, food utensils, food containers or packaging, food cleansers, labels, promotional materials, advertisements or food businesses that are found to have violated the provisions of this Act.
-If civil services disclose the confidential information, they will be punished with criminal and administrative responsibilities.
+The competent authority shall keep strictly confidential the particulars of, and may grant reward to, anyone informing against foods, food additives, food utensils, food containers or packaging, food cleansers, labels, promotional materials, advertisements or food business operators that are found to have violated the provisions of this Act.
+If civil servants disclose the confidential information, they will be punished with criminal and administrative responsibilities.

 The regulations governing the jurisdiction of the complaints received by the competent authority, processing time period, confidentiality, reward to informant and other matters to be complied with mentioned in the preceding paragraph shall be prescribed by the central competent authority.

-Confidentiality of identity of informants in Paragraph 1 shall be subject to the same requirements by throughout litigation procedures.
+Confidentiality of identity of informants in Paragraph 1 shall be subject to the same requirements during litigation procedures.

 Chapter IX Penal Provisions